 - Of 1419 American MSM with HIV testing data (89% of total), 1106 (78%) reported prior HIV testing, of whom 105 (9%) had tested positive.
 Among HIV-negative/unknown ever testers, 51% reported currently testing on a regular schedule, of whom 1% reported testing monthly, 33% quarterly, 38% every 6 months, 22% annually, 3% every 2 years, and 3% on another schedule.

-- 1 in 6 American gay and bisexual men living with HIV are unaware they have it.
+- 1 in 6 American gay and bisexual men living with HIV is unaware they have it.

 - Gay and bisexual men accounted for 82% (26,376) of new HIV diagnoses among all males aged 13 and older and 67% of the total new diagnoses in the United States.